Prehistory of the Levant: Natufian

 This culture existed from about 13,000 to 9,800 BCE in the Levant.
 Numerous archaeological excavations have led to a relatively well defined understanding of these people.
 Two of the most significant aspects of this culture were their large community sizes and their sedentary lifestyles.
 Although the Late Natufian experienced a slight reversal in this trend (possibly a result of the cold period known as the Younger Dryas) as their community size shrank and they became more nomadic, it is believed that this culture continued through and was the foundation for the Neolithic Revolution.

 Neolithic period

 Pre-Pottery and Pottery Neolithic

-The Neolithic period is traditionally divided to the Pre-Pottery (A and B) and Pottery phases.
-PPNA developed from the earlier Natufian cultures of the area.
-This is the time of the agricultural transition and development of farming economies in the Near East, and the region's first known megaliths (and Earth's oldest known megalith, other than Göbekli Tepe, which is in the Northern Levant and from an unknown culture) with a burial chamber and tracking of the sun or other stars.
+The Neolithic is traditionally divided to the Pre-Pottery (A and B) and Pottery Late Neolithic phases.
+Pre-Pottery Neolithic A developed from the earlier Natufian cultures of the area.
+This is the time of the Neolithic Revolution and development of agriculture in West Asia, and the region's first known megaliths (and Earth's oldest known megalith, other than Göbekli Tepe, which is in the Northern Levant and from an unknown culture) with a burial chamber and tracking of the sun or other stars.

 In addition, the Levant in the Neolithic (and later, in the Chalcolithic) was involved in large scale, far reaching trade.